How To Copyright A Book: A Definitive Guide

 What is registered copyright?

-Here’s the rub: copyright registration costs money.
+Here’s the rub: registration costs money.
 So why do people do it?
 In a word: insurance.

-Let’s say you didn’t register your copyright, and now you believe that somebody is infringing on your copyright.
+Let’s say you didn’t register with a federal body, and now you believe that somebody is infringing on your intellectual property.
 Even if you want to sue for meaningful compensation, you can't.
-You must register your copyright with the U.S. Copyright Office before you can bring a suit to enforce it.
+You must register with the U.S. Copyright Office before you can bring a suit to enforce it.

 It’s important to remember that the chances of somebody illegally infringing upon your work are extremely slim.
-Copyright infringement’s the biggest taboo in the publishing industry.
+Theft of intellectual property is the publishing industry's biggest taboo.
 The vast majority of professionals (we can’t emphasize this enough) will respect your book for what it is: an original work that’s not to be stolen from.

-All the same, there remains the small, non-zero chance that you’ll face copyright infringement in your future, just as the odds are 1 in 75,000 you’ll get struck by a comet or asteroid in your lifetime.
+Still, there remains a tiny, non-zero chance that someone will infringe on your rights in your future, just as the odds are 1 in 75,000 you’ll get struck by a comet or asteroid in your lifetime.

 How to copyright a book

-You can register the copyright for your book directly through the U.S. Copyright Office.
-To start the online copyright registration process, follow these steps:
+To start the online registration process, follow these steps:

 - Head over to the copyright.gov portal.